 Certain traffic offenses will automatically result in the required payment of surcharges for up to three years after the commissions of the offense, even if the driver has no other points on their driving record.
-These offense include the following:
+These offenses include the following:

-Points stay on a driver’s record for three years, and their driving record will assessed each year.
+Points stay on a driver’s record for three years, and their driving record will be assessed each year.
 If the driver has six or more points each year, they will be required to pay the surcharge.
-An individual’s driving record will be reduced one point per year for each year they do not accumulate any points.
+An individual’s driving record will be reduced by one point per year for each year they do not accumulate any points.

 Certain traffic offenses can also result in additional penalties beyond surcharges and an assignment of points.
-These punishments can vary depending on the type of offense, the circumstances surrounding the offense, whether property damage or injury resulted from the offense and whether the alleged offender has other criminal convictions or is a repeat offender.
+These punishments can vary depending on the type of offense, the circumstances surrounding the offense, whether property damage or injury resulted from the offense, and whether the alleged offender has other criminal convictions or is a repeat offender.
 Basic penalties for traffic offenses can include:

 Texas Transportation Code – Driver’s Licenses and Certificates — Chapter 521 of the Texas Transportation Code provides for the state’s driver’s license laws, including reasons a driver’s license may be suspended and the penalties for driving with a suspended or revoked license.
 Read about when licenses must be carried and exhibited on demand as well as persons exempt from license requirements.
 Also read about enhanced driver’s licenses.